India's economic growth slows as Modi prepares for re-election

-NEW DELHI (Reuters) - India’s economic growth moderated to 7.1 percent in the July-September quarter, dragged down by a slower consumer spending and farm growth, weakening as Prime Minister Narendra Modi’s government turns its attention to an election due by May.
+NEW DELHI (Reuters) - India’s economic growth fell to a worse-than-expected 7.1 percent in the July-September quarter, dragged down by a slower consumer spending and farm growth, in a setback for Prime Minister Narendra Modi who faces a national election by May.

 The Statistics Ministry released data showing a decline in growth of the farm sector and consumer spending, raising fears that slower rural wage growth could hit growth in the second half of the fiscal year ending in March 2019.

-The latest quarter’s annual pace of growth was lower than a Reuters poll forecast of 7.4 percent.

-The gross domestic product figure was “disappointing”, Subhash Chandra Garg, economic affairs secretary, said.
+The gross domestic product figure was “disappointing”, Subhash Chandra Garg, economic affairs secretary, said in a tweet, adding first half GDP growth of 7.6 percent nonetheless remained robust and healthy - still highest in the world.

+On Wednesday, a government panel announced revised growth estimates that made the Modi administration’s record look better than the previous Congress-led governments.

+Having estimated back in August that the Congress oversaw an average annual growth rate of 8.1 percent during its decade in power, the Statistics Ministry revised that number down to 6.82 percent for 2005/06 to 2011/12 period, putting it well below the 7.35 percent average for the first four years of Modi’s term.

 A fall in food prices has hit rural incomes in recent months, which in turn dampened sales of consumer durables and other products.